 Miami-Dade Economic Advocacy Trust's mission is to ensure the equitable participation of Blacks in Miami-Dade County's economic growth through advocacy and monitoring of economic conditions and economic development initiatives in Miami-Dade County.

-Since inception, MDEAT’s focus has been on addressing socioeconomic disparities within the Black community.
-MDEAT does so by focusing on the individual (i.e. youth and individual family member support), building neighborhoods through the expansion of homeownership, and supporting the foundation of strong Black businesses and economic development via job creation, entrepreneurship, business retention, and expansion.
+Since its inception, MDEAT’s focus has been on addressing socioeconomic disparities within the Black community.
+MDEAT does so by focusing on the individual (i.e., youth and individual family member support), building neighborhoods through the expansion of homeownership, and supporting the foundation of strong Black businesses and economic development via job creation, entrepreneurship, business retention, and expansion.
 These three gears - family, neighborhood, and business - work together to connect the Black community to resources, funding, and programming that together create whole communities.